Questions about debt

 Payment plan overdue balances can only be paid at an Autoplan broker's office.
 The payment must be paid by cash, debit card, credit card, certified cheque or money order.

-If there's a default on your payment plan, or two returned cheques within two years, you will be on a "cash-only basis" for at least two years and won't be able to use our payment plan.
-After two years, you may be eligible for six-month financing.
+If there's a default on your payment plan, or two returned cheques within two years, you will be on a "cash-only basis" for at least one year and won't be able to use our payment plan.
+After one year, you may be eligible for six-month financing.
 Once you successfully complete the six-month financing, you may be eligible for our payment plan.

 My account